Succinct Planar Encoding with Minor Operations: Dynamic mapping data structures

 \section{Dynamic mapping data structures}

-For the rest of this section assume a planar graph $G$ is given via the basic encoding of Theorem~\ref{thm:basicenc}.
-In this section we describe a set of dynamic mapping structures, for which we outline the use-case in the following.
-An important invariant we already mentioned in Section~\ref{sec:overview}, is the following: a vertex that is initially a boundary vertex (globally or/and in mini graphs) will never become a non-boundary vertex, and a non-boundary vertex will never become a boundary vertex due to any of our edge contractions.
+For this section assume a planar graph $G$ is given via the basic encoding of Theorem~\ref{thm:basicenc}.
+We now describe a set of dynamic mapping structures, for which we outline the use-case in the following.
+We already mentioned in Section~\ref{sec:overview} that a vertex that is initially a boundary vertex (globally or/and in mini graphs) will never become a non-boundary vertex, and a non-boundary vertex will never become a boundary vertex due to any of our edge contractions.
 We construct dynamic variants of the static translation mappings for boundary vertices (in the global or in mini graphs).
 We ensure that the static translation mappings remain valid for all non-boundary vertices.
 Later these mappings are concretely constructed for the vertices of the initial graph (i.e., before any contractions are processed) and are maintained for all of these vertices throughout.
-I.e., the sets for which the mappings and data structures of this section are defined never change after initialization.
-Recall from Section~\ref{sec:overview} that when contracting an edge $\{u, v\} \in E$ we effectively forward the contraction operation to mini graphs that contain mini labels $u'$ and $v'$ of $u$ and $v$ respectively, where we again forward the contraction to micro graphs in an analogous way.
-I.e., we contract an edge on the global level via merges on the mini graph level, which are executed via merges on the micro graph.
-It is important for our solution that these cascading merge operations are handled independently without interfering with each other.
+Concretely this means that the sets for which we define mappings and data structures never change after initialization.
+Recall from Section~\ref{sec:overview} that when contracting an edge $\{u, v\} \in E$ we effectively forward the contraction operation to mini graphs that contain mini labels $u'$ and $v'$ of $u$ and $v$ respectively, and then forward the contraction to micro graphs in an analogous way.
+For our solution we require that these cascading merge operations are handled independently without interfering with each other.